gw17252009/Plex-Stacker/README.md

 If you are already using the ports for other apps change ONLY the left side of XXXX:XXXX.

+There is a .env file that needs modifying to your use case. this file goes in the the docker folder where your compose file resides.
+For example I put my compose files in /home/georgew/docker, so tree looks like this: <br>
+    /home/georgew/docker/plex.yaml <br>
+    /home/georgew/docker/.env <br>
+and for the PMM (Plex Meta Manager) config files:
+    /home/georgew/docker/pmm/movies.yaml <br>
+    /home/georgew/docker/pmm/config.yaml <br>

 The actual configuring each application to your liking is up to you.
 I have provided links for each service:

 Self Hosted Streaming service: <br>